A Walk on the Wild Side — Yet Close to Home

-Located off Old Stage Road in Hampton Falls, the Clay Brook Forest (historically known as ‘Toppan’s Ox Pasture’) is a scenic ~32-acre property with a quarter-mile of frontage along the Taylor River and an active network of four-season trails already used for hiking, snowshoeing, nature observation and dog walking.
-Now the Town of Hampton Falls and the Society for the Protection of New Hampshire Forests — and you —have the opportunity to assure its conservation and public access.
+The Clay Brook Forest has been a place for people and wildlife to cross paths since the early days of coastal settlement.
+Known for a time as "Toppan’s Ox Pasture," this scenic ~32-acre property is located off Old Stage Road in Hampton Falls, with a quarter-mile of frontage along the Taylor River.
+Its network of four-season trails is already lightly used for hiking, snowshoeing, nature observation and dog walking.
+Now the Town of Hampton Falls and the Society for the Protection of New Hampshire Forests — and you —have the opportunity to assure its permanent protection and public access.

 Why is this land so important?

-Water – Located just downstream of the Taylor River Headwaters Complex and the 163-acre Hurd Farm, this project will enlarge an already significant intact stretch of conserved river frontage.
-Conserving the property would create a corridor of conserved lands on both sides of the Taylor River over ½ mile long.
+Water: Located just downstream of the Taylor River Headwaters Complex and the 163-acre Hurd Farm Conservation Area, this project will extend the corridor of conserved lands on both sides of the Taylor River to more than a half-mile long.
 Clay Brook is one of several tributary streams that flow across the property and into the Taylor River.

-History and Rural Character—As recorded in Joseph Dow’s History of Hampton, the remnants of the ‘Upper Dam’, used on the Taylor River from 1680-1700, are located on the parcel.
-A stone wall marks the border with the Hurd land.
-Public access to lands like these are part of what makes Hampton Falls the special community it is.
+History and Rural Character: As recorded in Joseph Dow’s History of Hampton, the remnants of the "Upper Dam," used on the Taylor River from 1680-1700, are located on the parcel along with stone wall marks the borders.
+Tall pines tower over woodland trails that meander from the river to an active beaver pond.
+Public access to spots like this are part of what makes Hampton Falls the special community it is.